-The accounting policies adopted in the preparation of the consolidated financial statements are consistent with those followed in the preparation of the Group's consolidated financial statements for the year ended 31 December 2021, except for the adoption of new standards effective as of 1 January 2022.
-The Group has not early adopted any other standards, interpretations or amendments that has been issued but is not yet effective.
+The accounting policies adopted in the preparation of the consolidated financial statements are consistent with those followed in the preparation of the Group's consolidated financial statements for the year ended 31 December 2020, except for the adoption of new standards effective as of 1 January 2021.
+The Group has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.